You may have heard that open-back headphones are supposed to be better for mixing music than closed-back designs.

 Anyway, I bought some new headphones to help me with the need to mix my music while the house is full of people during the coronavirus lockdown.

-I chose them after reading and watching some very positive reviews online.
-They cost me around $65 and I’m really pleased with them so far.
+I chose them after reading and watching some very positive reviews online, and I’m really pleased with them so far.

 Firstly, I can use them for a long time without my ears feeling hot and irritable.
 The ear cups are quite big and the headband is comfortable.